sizhe1987/Digital-Intelligence-Competitions/README.md

-# site-selection
+# Business cluster selection
-This repo is specifically for the project of site selection.
+This repo is specifically for the project of business cluster selection.